 EPA reserves the right to revise this specification should technological and/or market changes affect its usefulness to consumers, industry, or the environment.
 Industry partners and other interested parties will be notified in advance of anticipated changes.
-Revisions to the specification would be made following receipt of comments from and discussions with industry partners and other interested parties.
+Revisions to the specification would be made following discussions with industry partners and other interested parties.